 - ¼ teaspoon sea salt

-- ½ cup canned coconut cream cream only
+- ½ cup full fat canned coconut milk cream only

 - ¼ cup coconut oil melted and cooled

 - 2 teaspoons vanilla extract

 - 2 teaspoons pumpkin pie spice storebought or homemade (Note 2)

 - High speed blender or food processor

 - Soak the cashews